Turn these easy backyard projects into a family activity. Check out which furniture pieces you and the kids can make for the next DIY weekend!

 15. Garden Mirror

 Make your backyard look more spacious by setting up a garden mirror.
-This tutorial upcycles a pair of broken windows for their garden mirrors, which makes it yet another upcycling project to admire!
+This easy DIY garden project upcycles a pair of broken windows for their garden mirrors, which makes it yet another upcycling project to admire!

 16. Bubble Fountain